NNPDF/pinecards/README.md

 # Runcards for NNPDF
-In this repository we store all runcards needed to generate PineAPPL grids for the processes included in NNPDF.
+In this repository all runcards needed to generate PineAPPL grids for the processes included in NNPDF are stored.

 ## Prerequisites
 To successfully generate a PineAPPL grid, the following packages are required: